 What happens to my FSA if I change jobs?

 This depends on if you changed positions at the same company or if you are working for an entirely new employer.
 If you are still with the same company, you will likely still have access to your FSA.
-If you are with a new employer, you will no longer have access to the funds in your FSA.
+If you move to a new employer, you will no longer have access to the funds in your FSA.

 What are the consequences of using FSA funds to pay for ineligible expenses?